Napchat/Flasky/issues and resolve.md

 ## 1. Why cannot send email when register and resend?
-Anwser: It is connection problem.
+Answer: It is connection problem.
 You need to use lantern.

 ## 2. How to establish one-to-many relationship?
-Anwser: The elements in the 'many' side have a foreign key that points to the linked
+Answer: The elements in the 'many' side have a foreign key that points to the linked
     element on the 'one' side. and the elements in the 'one' side have a relationship key for backref.

 ## 3. How to establish many-to-many relationship?
-Anwser: Decompose the many-to-many relationship into two one-to-many relationshios from
+Answer: Decompose the many-to-many relationship into two one-to-many relationshios from
     each of the two original tables to the association table.

     ```